sagemath/trac_to_gh/Issue 2225.md

 # Issue 2225: sage-2.10.2.alpha1 -- genus2reduction is now completely broken (maybe caused by new spkg with makefile?)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2225

 Original creator: was